 The origin of the tradition is not entirely clear, but some claim it stemmed from a Chinese proverb: “Tim kam, keh hor ang.
 Tim kor, chuar hoe bor”.
 It means: “Toss a tangerine, marry a good husband.
 Toss an apple, marry a good wife”.

-One island in South Korea teaches about love in a more graphic way.
-Jeju Loveland is the infamous Korean sex park.
+Jeju Island in South Korea teaches about love in a more graphic way; Jeju Loveland is the infamous Korean sex park.

 Flirting on Chap Goh Mei

 In the old times, young girls were not allowed to go out.
 But on Chap Goh Mei, this prohibition would be removed.